 Write about yourself like you are a business

 Use the same logic businesses do when writing web content.
 They provide a compelling reason to do business with them.
 They talk about the problems they solve, what makes them different (and better) than the competition and how they are unique.
 They use SEO (search engine optimization) strategies to make sure someone searching for their service will find their page.

 Include a list of keywords

-At the end of your summary, include a list of keywords.
+At the end of your about section, include a list of keywords.
 This is the perfect opportunity to interject work processes, skills and technology you want to get in there without having to worry about using them in context.
 Introduce the list with the words “Key Skills” or “Expertise”

 Include your contact info

 You may choose to include your contact information (email and/or phone number) to make it super-simple for people not connected to you to reach out.
 If you are actively job searching, this can make it easier for recruiters to contact you.